haiguo123/Agentic-AI-Project-Find-Deal-Opportunities/README.md

    - Only alerts for products where the price gap exceeds a predefined margin (e.g., >20% below model price).

 6. **Gradio UI for Live Interaction**
-   - Built a Gradio-based interface for users to input descriptions and see estimated price vs. deal price difference.
+   - Built a Gradio-based interface for users to look up real-time profitable deals with deal description, actual price, estimate price and discount.

 ---